vnagel/auto-youtube-downloader/README.md

 # Auto YouTube Downloader
-This project contains an AutoHotkey script that uses Chrome and VLC media player to automically download YouTube videos.
+This project contains an AutoHotkey script that uses Chrome and VLC media player to automatically download YouTube videos.

 ## Getting Started